IRISSIUE/scrolly-story-generator/README.md

 Sometimes things get a little messy in the spreadsheet, and that generates errors with the tool.
 Most of the time, the tool will tell you what the problem is.
 Here are a couple common messages you might see and how to address them.

 - AltText: AltText is a required field, because it helps make your stories more accessible.
 Your story won't load if you don't have alt text for each media item.
-- Invalid contentType: Make sure your content type is one of the three drop-down options: map, image, or video.
+- Invalid contentType: Make sure your content type is one of the four drop-down options: map, image, text, or video.

 Occasionally, the story might load, but a specific piece of media might not.
 Here are a couple ways to troubleshoot media errors: